BruSunshine/project-effective-scala-c1-s14-3039-4085/README.md

 Checklist to facilitate the evaluation work from the reviewers:

+> Prerequisites

+- The application needs spark to be installed on the machine.

 > Which build tool is used?
 Give the name of the build tool.

 - SBT